 Design-Build facilitates it.
 All team members stay on the same page because everyone is working under one contract.
 And owners are kept up to date by a set contact from the Design-Builder.
 As a result, Design-Build is well suited for the most complex jobs, simplifying them so owners realize better quality, require fewer claims and receive litigation-free builds.

 Design-Build cost savings

 Due to its efficiency, Design-Build often reduces construction costs for owners.
 This may come as a surprise, given that Design-Build projects lack the hard-dollar bid phase that general contracting affords.
 But building smart with Design-Build pays dividends, reducing both real (accounting) costs and opportunity costs.
 In this section, we show you how Design-Build reduces these costs.
 To further explore the topic of construction costs and how to plan for them, see our guide to construction finance.

 Securing financing is one of the biggest challenges owners face.
 In our guide to construction finance, we demystify this complex topic, show you how to get financing and introduce you to the best funding sources for projects large and small.

 Design-Build reduces project costs

-In 1998, The Journal of Construction Engineering and Management published a comprehensive study showing just how much time and money Design-Build saves when compared with general contracting and construction management.
+A Design-Build Institute of America study from 2018 revealed how much time and money Design-Build saves when compared other delivery methods.
 It’s clear that Design-Build projects are delivered faster, more cost-efficiently and with fewer change orders that lead to unforeseen costs and schedule delays.
 In other words, Design-Build helps jobs get done on-time and on-budget.
-Based on numbers from that study, this chart compares the time and money savings Design-Build provides against design-bid-build (general contracting) and CM at Risk (construction management).
+Based on numbers from that study, the chart below compares the time and money savings Design-Build provides against design-bid-build (DBB) and construction manager at risk (CMR).

 Design-Build reduces opportunity costs